 3. Think of similar variations.

-A lot of the time, you can figure out a domain name that’s really close to the original one you had in mind that is still available.
+A lot of the time, you can figure out a domain name (with the help of a domain name checker) that’s really close to the original one you had in mind that is still available.
 The person who had hoped for cutepuppypictures.com can continue their search for domain names that use hyphens or similes.

 Get out your thesaurus and come up with a list of as many similar variations of the domain name as you can.
 It may take some work and a lot of searches, but you can probably find some variation that’s still available with a top level domain you want.